flutter/website/src/docs/deployment/web.md

 and places the files into the `/build/web` directory of the project.

-Launch a web server (for example,
-`python -m SimpleHTTPServer 8000`, or by using the [dhttpd][] package), and open the /build/web directory.
-Navigate to `localhost:8000` in your browser
-(given the python example)
-to view the release version of your app.

-## Deploying to the web

 The release build of a simple app has the following structure:

 ```none
 /build/web